aptech/docs/docs/CR-typef.rst

     // dataset
     names = getname(infile);

-    // Create a new data set file using the same variable names
+    // Create a new dataset file using the same variable names
     // as 'dat1', with 1 column per data element and using the
     // same size data, i.e. the number of bytes per element, as
     // the data in 'dat1'